 Postmates – When your only food allergy is cooking food.
 Postmate it.

 This one was near the Biscayne area and probably in other parts of the country.
 It gets an honorable mention for also being hilarious.

 If you live under a rock, Postmates is a food delivery service.
 Clearly, this ad is meant to cater to those who hate to cook (cannot relate).

 There’s always talk about how millennials can cook or hate to cook.
 Young professionals also struggle to find the time to make a meal after work, especially if it’s for more than one person.

 Either way, it’s funny and eye-catching and makes me want to order from Postmates just to thank them for this.

 Air Around the Clock – Your wife is hot.
 Better get your A/C fixed.

 And I couldn’t finish the inaugural A[d]s Seen in Miami post without this one.
 I’ve seen this everywhere in South Florida, then I googled it and realized how popular this ad is.
 People love it.
 It’s even ended up on meme pages, so you can say it’s gone viral.

-I’m a sucker for tongue in cheek humor.
+I’m a sucker for tongue-in-cheek humor.
 This raunchy ad makes me smile every time I pass it.
 Imagine being at the roundtable discussion for this marketing campaign.

 In conclusion, these marketing teams deserve a raise.
 Ads are about storytelling – whether it’s a funny story or not (I just prefer funny).
 It goes beyond just listing your business and your phone number.
-We’re constantly inundated with images, it’s important that you stand out in the noise.
+We’re constantly inundated with images, so it’s important that you stand out in the noise.